Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Results

 \subsection{Comparison with Other FF Sets}

 Now we compare our extracted pion FFs with two other existing sets available in the literature.
-Our global QCD analysis, incorporating EIC pseudo-data (labeled ``Global Fit + EIC''), is compared with the MAPFF extraction~\cite{AbdulKhalek:2022laj} and results from the NNFF1.0 collaboration~\cite{Bertone:2017tyb}.
-Figure~\ref{fig:compare_FFsNLO} presents a detailed comparison among these three sets of pion FFs at NLO accuracy and at the initial scale $Q = 5$~GeV.
+Our global QCD analyses, with and without incorporating EIC pseudo-data (labeled ``Global Fit + EIC'' and ``Global Fit''), are compared with the MAPFF extraction~\cite{AbdulKhalek:2022laj} and results from the NNFF1.0 collaboration~\cite{Bertone:2017tyb}.
+Figure~\ref{fig:compare_FFsNLO} presents a detailed comparison among these four sets of pion FFs at NLO accuracy and at the initial scale $Q = 5$~GeV.
+The upper panel of each plot shows the absolute distributions of the set, while the lower panel displays the ratios relative to the central values of the corresponding sets.

-Our "Global Fit + EIC" analysis and the MAPFF extraction utilize similar datasets, with the primary differences being the inclusion of EIC pseudo-data in our analysis and slight variations in the kinematic cuts applied to the HERMES and COMPASS SIDIS datasets.
+Our "Global Fit + EIC" and "Global Fit" analyses in comparison with the MAPFF extraction, utilize similar datasets, with the primary differences being the inclusion of EIC pseudo-data in our "Global Fit + EIC" analysis and slight variations in the kinematic cuts applied to the HERMES and COMPASS SIDIS datasets.
+The kinematic cut on the virtuality Q in MAPFF is $Q_{cut}=2$~GeV to the HERMES and COMPASS SIDIS datasets while it is $Q_{cut}=1.4$~GeV in our analyses for all SIDIS datasets.
+Moreover, MAPFF has used the NNPDF3.1 \cite{NNPDF:2017mvq} PDF sets as input to the computation of SIDIS cross sections.
+However we use the NNPDF4.0 \cite{NNPDF:2024dpb} PDF sets.
 In contrast, the NNFF1.0 QCD fit exclusively uses SIA datasets.
-The upper panels in Figure~\ref{fig:compare_FFsNLO} show the FFs for the up-type quark combination ($D^{u^+}_{\pi^+}$) and down-type quark combination ($D^{d^+}_{\pi^+}$), while the lower panels display the FFs for the strange quark combination ($D^{s^+}_{\pi^+}$) and gluon ($D^{g}_{\pi^+}$).
+The upper plots in Figure~\ref{fig:compare_FFsNLO} show the FFs for the up-type quark combination ($D^{u^+}_{\pi^+}$) and down-type quark combination ($D^{d^+}_{\pi^+}$), while the lower plots display the FFs for the strange quark combination ($D^{s^+}_{\pi^+}$) and gluon ($D^{g}_{\pi^+}$).